pwhb/parthenon/kindness-saga/funogods/draft.md

 "Exactly.
 Both of them listen to you and then convince you of a truth you can tolerate."

-"What's the version of the truth you can live with?" he asked instantly.
+"What do you think is the version of the truth you can live with?" he asked instantly.

 "I don't settle for a palatable truth.
 I expose the failures of authority.
 One layer at a time," I explained.